wifitanmalo/fame_or_shame/README.md

 ### Create a grade

-When you click the `+` button on the subject, a window similiar to the previous one will appear, but with two new buttons: `Total` to calculate the total grades and a `Back` button to return to the subject menu.
+When you click the `+` button on the subject, a similar window to the previous one will appear, but with two new buttons: `Total` to calculate the total grades and a `Back` button to return to the subject menu.
 Above the `+` button, the calculated value of the subject will be shown, displayed in green `#C5EF48` if you passed and in red `#FF6865` if you failed.

-The usage is the same as the previous menu.
-Clicking the `+` button will add a new grade with two text fields for the score and percentage, as well as an `x` button to delete the grade.
-Each grade will be stored in the `grades.txt` file in the following order: `id,score,percentage`, and the file will be updated as you make changes to the text fields.
+The operation will be similar to the previous menu, but with a small change: the click the `+` button now will show a window with a text field where you can set a name for the grade **(no more than 30 characters).** When you press `OK`, a new grade is added with two text fields for the score and percentage, as well as an `x` button to delete the grade.
+Each grade will be stored in the `Grade` table of `fos.db` in the following order:
+`id,idSubject,name,score,percentage,idSuperGrade`, and the database will be updated as you make changes to the text fields.

 > _**Example of grades:**_

-    111021,5,10
-    111021,3.4,30
-    111021,4.2,10
-    111021,1.4,20
-    111021,5,10
-    111021,0.5,20
+    1, 111021, workshop I, 5.0, 10.0, NULL
+    2, 111021, exam I, 3.4, 30.0, NULL
+    3, 111021, workshop II, 4.2, 10.0, NULL
+    4, 111021, exam II, 1.4, 20.0, NULL
+    5, 111021, workshop III, 5.0, 10.0, NULL
+    6, 111021, final exam, 0.5, 20.0, NULL

 ### Calculate Total Grade